scokobro/professional-identity/profIdent-draft1.md

 More focussed on independent writers with literary aims.
 Still concerned with 'human rights', 'world peace', 'freedom of speech/expression' etc but not really at the level of the everyday activities of journalists.
 [P.E.N.](http://www.japanpen.or.jp/about/activity/)

+International solidarity?
+Might this provide the impetus for Japan's journalists to organise?

+International P.E.N.?

+Parochialism rampant, seems unlikely that this would happen in any significant way.
+Media companies are almost exclusively focussed on domestic matters and have few interests outside Japan.
+If Uesugi's experiences, as a Japanese working for the foreign press in Tokyo, are anything to go by, relations between domestic journalists and foreign correspondents are characterised by mutual misunderstanding, distrust and, at least on the Japanese side, a feeling that all foreign reporters do is rock the boat, upsetting the comfortable and painstakingly cultivated reporter-source relationships essential to much reporting in Japan. @Uesugi:2008 [92--8]

 ### Specialist Groups
 [JMS - Motorsports](http://www.jms.gr.jp/2sc)